Emmanuel289/Travit/README.md

 ## Features

-- Travit can recommend destinations to a user by analyzing their travel history and matching their previously visited destinations to similar locations
+- Travit can recommend destinations to a user by analyzing their travel history and matching their previously visited destinations to similar locations.

 - A user can browse a worldwide list of countries and filter by cities and landmarks and discover new places that might pique their travel interests.